BuraChuhadar/Logitech-G910-Macro-Viewer/Readme.md

 # G910 Macro Viewer

-G910 Macro Viewer is a WPF application that displays the assigned macros of a Logitech G910 keyboard when the Windows key is held down for more than 2 seconds.
-The macro list is shown in a small window that appears above the start menu on monitor 1.
+G910 Macro Viewer is a WPF application that displays the assigned macros of a Logitech G910 keyboard when the the Ctrl, Alt and Tilde keys are held down.
+The macro list is shown in a small window that appears above the start menu on monitor 1 (primary monitor).

 ## Features